 Did you know that the adductor muscles can cause lower back pain when they are not functioning correctly?
-When we study the traditional role of the adductors (i.e., inner thigh) have to do with back pain?
-Quite a lot actually.
-In traditional anatomy terms we learn that the role of the adductors is to bring the leg toward the midline of the body and rotate it outward.
+When we study the traditional role of the adductors (i.e., inner thigh muscles) we learn that their job is to bring the leg toward the midline of the body and rotate it outward.
 However, during real life activities when the foot is in contact with the ground (i.e., walking, running, playing sports, etc.) the adductors function very differently, and it they are not working as they should, can cause hip and lower back pain.